MetaMask/metamask-extension/test/scenarios/17. settings/advanced/show-test-networks.md

 * Validate that the 'Show test networks' toggle is present in the Advanced settings and is off by default.
 * Validate that the toggle can be turned on and off.
 * Validate that when the toggle is turned on, the Networks dropdown also shows the 'Show test networks' as on, and the test networks are visible.
-* Validate that when the toggle is turned off, the Networks dropdown reflects the 'Show test networks' as off.

 ```markdown